-Table 10.12 describes the state machine for relinquishing a memory region from the perspective of two components A & B. A owns the memory region and could have lent or shared it with B. Alternatively, B might not have access to the memory region.
+Table 8.12 describes the state machine for relinquishing a memory region from the perspective of two components A & B. A owns the memory region and could have lent or shared it with B. Alternatively, B might not have access to the memory region.
 B attempts to relinquish access to this memory region.
 Valid and invalid state transitions in response to this transaction have been listed.

-Table 10.12: Relinquish and reclaim memory state machine
+Table 8.12: Relinquish and reclaim memory state machine

 No. Current Endpoint A state Current Endpoint B state Next Endpoint A state Next Endpoint B state Description 1 Owner-EA !Owner-NA Error • Endpoint B tries to relinquish access to a memory region that the Owner has exclusive access to.
 2 Owner-NA !Owner-NA Error - • Endpoint B tries to relinquish access to a memory region that the Owner has granted shared or exclusive access to one or more other Borrowers.
-3 Owner-LA !Owner-EA Owner-EA or Owner-NA !Owner-NA • Endpoint B relinquishes exclusive access to the memory region.
-Its Owner reclaims the level of access it originally had on it.
-4 Owner-LA !Owner-SA Owner-EA or Owner-NA !Owner-NA • Endpoint B relinquishes access to the memory region that it shares with other Borrowers.
-Its Owner reclaims the level of access it originally had on it once all Borrowers have relinquished access.
-5 Owner-SA !Owner-NA Error • Endpoint B tries to give up access to a memory region that the Owner shares with one or more other Borrowers.
+3 Owner-NA !Owner-EA Owner-EA !Owner-NA • Endpoint B relinquishes exclusive access to the memory region and transfers it back to the Owner.
+4 Owner-NA !Owner-SA Owner-EA !Owner-NA • Endpoint B relinquishes access to the memory region that it shares with other Borrowers.
+Owner reclaims exclusive access once all Borrowers have relinquished access.
+5 Owner-SA !Owner-NA Error - • Endpoint B tries to give up access to a memory region that the Owner shares with one or more other Borrowers.